 First-year students that attend West Virginia University full-time are awarded $6,737 a year in financial aid, on average.

-Based on this information, how does West Virginia University sound?
-Remember, the best school for one person may not be the right school for someone else!
+Based on this information, is West Virginia University the school for you?
+Remember, a school that is perfect for one person may be a terrible fit for another!
 So ask yourself: Is West Virginia University a good school for you?

 West Virginia University is located in the small town setting of Morgantown, West Virginia, less than an hour from Pittsburgh.